w3f/w3f-education/docs/Substrate/section3/install-deps.md

 It’s time to download the Substrate Node Template.
 This repository will give us everything to run, test, and create a custom FRAME-based pallet.

-As a part of this course, a pre-configured pallet and node runtime are already provided for you, which you may find here.
+As a part of this course, a pre-configured pallet and node runtime are already provided for you, which you will find here.

 ## Cloning & Building